datasets/awesome-data/README.md

-Register (list) of Data Packages including the core datasets in the Frictionless Data Project.
+A tabular Data Package of Data Packages including the core datasets in the Frictionless Data Project.

 Currently two registers maintained here:

-* catalog-list.txt - catalog of all the community data packages we can find (at the moment largely those found on github via automatic search)
+* catalog-list.csv - catalog of all the community data packages we can find (at the moment largely those found on github via automatic search)
-* core-list.txt - ["Core" Datasets][core] (hand-maintained)
+* core-list.csv - ["Core" Datasets][core] (hand-maintained)

 [core]: http://data.okfn.org/roadmap/core-datasets